// sum_c.c

 You have legacy Fortran code: wrap it with .Fortran() or write a thin C wrapper and use .Call().

 The ordering from Section 28.7 still applies: pure R first, vectorize, pre-allocate, switch engines (data.table, Arrow, DuckDB), then compiled code.
-Calling another language is a cost: it adds build dependencies, complicates installation, and makes debugging harder.
+Calling another language is a cost, one that adds build dependencies, complicates installation, and makes debugging harder.
 Pay that cost only when the benefit is clear.

 31.7 Packages worth studying

-Real-world packages show how these interfaces work at scale.
-Each of these is open source; reading their src/ directory teaches more than any tutorial.
+Real-world packages show how these interfaces work at scale, and each of the following is open source; reading their src/ directory teaches more than any tutorial can.

 C backends: